 I once had a personal trainer who worked me so hard in our first session that the next morning I honestly thought I might need to go to the hospital.
 It was incredibly difficult to lower myself to a seated position (I literally had to grasp things for help), and I was walking up stairs sideways for days.
 If you hear that story and think, “Wow!
 Must have been a great workout!” then we need to have a chat.
 Debilitating soreness is never a good thing, and the presence of soreness is a crappy indicator of muscle growth and adaptation.
 My trainer pushed me far beyond my ability levels, and that was a mistake.

 Certain circumstances cause more microtearing in our muscles than others.
 For example, when you start a new program, return to exercise after a break, or even start doing a certain kind of movement you haven’t done in awhile, you will likely experience increased soreness.
-As our muscles get stronger and more familiarized with certain exercises, the repair process is usually less intense.
+As our muscles get stronger and more familiar with certain exercises, the repair process is usually less intense.
 When that happens, we may feel only a little soreness or none at all.
 It doesn’t mean your workout was bad or that you didn’t push yourself hard enough—it means that your body is adapting to the demands you’re placing on it.

 Replace “Sweat Is Just Fat Crying”